-In addition, CDG Group worked cooperatively with local authorities in reviewing the forest boundary map to collect information and facts on the legally-declared forest zone, and deliver that information to the Ministry of Natural Resources and Environment for further policy-based application.
+In addition, CDG Group worked cooperatively with local authorities to collect information and facts on the legally declared forest zone, and deliver the information to the Ministry of Natural Resources and Environment for further policy-based application.